eslint/eslint/docs/user-guide/configuring/rules.md

 ## Configuring Rules

-ESLint comes with a large number of rules.
+ESLint comes with a large number of built-in rules and you can add more rules through plugins.
 You can modify which rules your project uses either using configuration comments or configuration files.
 To change a rule setting, you must set the rule ID equal to one of these values:

 * `"off"` or `0` - turn the rule off
 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)